 Morgan Clennin, PhD, MPH

-Morgan Clennin, PhD, MPH, is a Research Postdoctoral Fellow at the Institute for Health Research.
+Morgan Clennin, PhD, MPH, is a Scientific Research Associate at the Institute for Health Research.
 Her research interests include examining the influence of social determinants of health and neighborhood environment on development of chronic disease, with a focus on cardiovascular health.
 Her training and research experiences have included: 1) measurement of built, social, and socioeconomic environment, including neighborhood deprivation; 2) conducting social epidemiology research using population-based data sources and medical record data; 3) employing diverse analytic methods including multilevel, longitudinal, and spatial modeling approaches; and 4) evaluating natural experiments of community-driven policy and environment interventions.

 Dr. Clennin serves as principal investigator or co-investigator for several research and evaluation projects, has authored two dozen peer-reviewed publications and delivered over thirty presentations at professional conferences.
 She also collaborates with the Physical Activity Policy Research and Evaluation Network (PAPREN) and the Colorado Cardiovascular Outcomes Research (C-COR) Consortium.